Jokezor/SthlmJob/README.md

 What to do?

- - Check if password strength
+ - Check password strength
+ - Skriva vad som behövs för säkert lösenord
  - Be able to insert CV and linkedin into either S3, RDS or Redshift directly
  - Get CV and linkedin and pass it to TextKernel or a serivce like TK
  - Get data from TK or likewise service and pass to the profile of that person.